-OH FINALLY!
-The Women’s ODI Cricket World Cup 2025 is coming to India—I'm sooo excited!
+The Women’s ODI Cricket World Cup 2025 is heading to India, and as the host nation, the spotlight is on us!

 ODI stands for One Day International.
 Basically, it’s a cricket format where the whole match wraps up in one day.
 Each team gets 50 overs.